 Items below contain affiliate links.

-I use this USA Pan 8 x 8 x 2.25 inch nonstick metal pan for this recipe - and for most of my bar cookies.
+I use a USA Pan 8 x 8 inch square pan for this recipe - and for most of my bar cookies.

 Storage